cloud-gov/cg-site/content/docs/services/elasticsearch56.md

 `medium-ha` | Elasticsearch cluster with three master nodes (3584M memory limit, 1792M heap) and three data nodes (3584M memory limit, 1792M heap, 10G disk) |

+*Note* If you need larger amounts of storage, contact cloud-gov-inquiries@gsa.gov

 ## How to create an instance

 To create a service instance run the following command: